 Two-year provisional licenses may be granted to audiology and speech-language pathology graduates who have met all the requirements for licensure except for completing the clinical fellowship.

-License renewal requires proof of qualifications to maintain certification by ASHA or ABA, the equivalent being thirty hours of continuing education per three-year licensing period.
+License renewal requires proof of qualifications to maintain certification by ASHA or ABA, the equivalent being twenty hours of continuing education per two-year licensing period.

 For further information on laws and regulations for speech-language pathologists and audiologist, please visit these websites: